Exception and error resolution

 • You can only download or replace a single file at a time.

-• You can only perform these actions on files with an error status of Not Resolved.
+• You can only perform these actions on files with an exception status of Not Resolved.

 • There is no file size limitation when downloading files.